Riverton–Belvidere Bridge: The first bridge (1836–1903)

-Original reports indicate that a ferry, operated by a doctor who went by "Dr. Belvidere", once ran along the alignment of the Riverton–Belvidere Bridge.
-This ferry, crossing one of the most dangerous parts of the Delaware, was reported to have opened as early as 1802.
-On May 17, 1825, the Board of Chosen Freeholders of the ferry permitted raising the rate to cross the river via ferry.
-However, by 1832, the ferry crossing was becoming dangerously busy, and required a bridge be constructed in its place.
-That year, the Belvidere Delaware Bridge Company was established by both the states of New Jersey and Pennsylvania.
-However, in constructing the bridge, the company was only allowed $20,000 (1832 USD) to construct the bridge.
-The bridge company had the designs for the bridge run by Solon Chapin, a contractor from Easton, Pennsylvania.
-Chapin was also the construction contractor on the nearby Riegelsville Bridge as well.
+Original reports indicate that a ferry, which opened in approximately and was operated by a physician known as "Dr. Belvidere", ran along the alignment of the Riverton–Belvidere Bridge.
+The ferry crossed one of the most dangerous parts of the Delaware River.

+On May 17, 1825, the Board of Chosen Freeholders for the ferry authorized raising the toll rate to cross the river via ferry.
+By 1832, however, the ferry crossing had become dangerously busy, and required a bridge be constructed in its place.
+That year, the Belvidere Delaware Bridge Company was established by the states of New Jersey and Pennsylvania.
+In constructing the bridge, however, the company was only allowed $20,000 in 1832 USD (equal to $ today) to construct it.
+The bridge company was provided designs for it by Solon Chapin, a contractor from Easton, Pennsylvania.
+Chapin was also the construction contractor on the nearby Riegelsville Bridge.